Premier League goal of the week is of course, Papiss Cisse’s second in Newcastle United’s win at Chelsea.

 · Sunderland have avoided defeat in six of their eight previous league and cup visits to the Reebok Stadium, winning both of the last two.

-· Bolton Wanderers are the only team in the Premier League and Football League who have yet to gain a point from their home games this
+· Bolton Wanderers are the only team in the Premier League and Football League who have yet to gain a point from their home

 Aston Villa & Wigan Athletic